mtumilowicz/poligon/README.md

 *From the given string containing only '(' & ')' remove all balanced (in sense of BalanceChecker) parts.
 For example: )((()())())))((( -> )))(((
-Solution is construct using the
+In the solution we use the
 <span style="color:blue">stack structure</span>.*
 <span style="color:red">Remark: after removing all balanced
 parts we get a string: ))...n...)(...m...((,